 Nursing students are not required to have a personal computer or internet access at home.
 Lane has several computer labs that all Lane students may access.
 All students are required to have computer skills and have access to a computer, printer, and the internet.
 All papers and typed assignments must be completed using Microsoft WORD.
+A free download of Office 365 is available to students using your myLanecc.edu address.
+It is strongly advised that you take advantage of this as it will give you access to PowerPoint and Excel as well.
+This will facilitate accessing voice over lessons using PowerPoint as needed.
 It is the responsibility of each student to seek instruction as needed for:

-- Word processing - E-mail have a myLane E-mail account, send and receive E-mails, send and receive E-mail attachments - Internet access and search nursing literature. - Students are responsible for the announcements posted on the class Moodle websites.
-Students will be oriented to this Winter term. - Students are encouraged to contact the Student Help Desk for assistance.
-Online Help: help.lanecc.edu/shed
+- Word processing - E-mail have an E-mail account, send and receive E-mails, send and receive E-mail attachments - Internet access and search nursing literature - Students are responsible for the announcements posted on the class Moodle website.
+Students will be oriented to this in the Fall.

+Students are encouraged to contact the Student Help Desk for assistance.

-- o Call: (541) 463-3333; Email: shed@lanecc.edu (link sends e-mail) - Visit: Learning Commons, Center Bldg., Room 221B - Hours: Mon-Thur, 7:30 a.m.-7 p.m.; Fri, 7:30 a.m.-5 p.m.
+- Online Help: help.lanecc.edu/shed - Call: (541) 463-3333; Email: shed@lanecc.edu (link sends e-mail) - Visit: Learning Commons, Center Bldg., Room 221B - Hours: Mon-Thur, 7:30 a.m.-7 p.m.; Fri, 7:30 a.m.-5 p.m.